Lesson 7 of 8

 Signing and co-signing tasks

-Signing the task in SciNote means locking the task.
-This prevents any further modifications to the task such as adding comments, results or assigning samples.
+Signing the task in SciNote actually means locking the task.
+This prevents any further modifications to the task such as adding comments, results, or assigning samples.
 Once the task is locked, you can still unlock it for further editing if you have the proper permissions to do so.

-Electronic signatures permissions are accredited to the project members that have one of the following roles: Owner, User and Technician.
-This means they have permissions to sign and co-sign specific tasks that were completed within projects.
+Electronic signatures permissions are accredited to the project members that have one of the following roles: Owner, User, and Technician.
+This means they have permission to sign and co-sign specific tasks that were completed within projects.

 To electronically sign the task, click the Lock task button in the task overview, under the PROTOCOLS tab.

 After that, a window appears where you need to enter your user credentials.
 Electronic signatures are unique (based on the user email address and password), therefore, they cannot be reused or reassigned to anyone else.
-You can also optionally state your reason for e-signing the task in the Comment field.
+Optionally, you can also state your reason for e-signing the task and notify another person to review and co-sign the task by tagging them in the Comment field using @ symbol.

-To finalize your electronic signature, click the green Sign and lock task button in the bottom right corner.
+To finalize your electronic signature, click the blue Sign and lock task button in the bottom right corner.

 Once the task is signed, the status changes to Task completed (dd/mm/yyyy), locked and the due date color on the task card turns green.